ttran375/comp304-test2/README.md

 # Hands-On TEST 2

+This hands-on test **must be completed individually** by all the students. **DO NOT** give your solution to others, otherwise there will be serious consequences.
+See College Academic Policy

 ## Exercise #1

 Create an Android app that allows users to attend a Quiz.
 In the Main